billmalcolm/morning-dashboard/README.md

 # Morning Dashboard

+As far as I know, the perfect day planner doesn't exist, yet.
+I decided to build my own, tailored exactly for my own needs.

-This is my own personal dashboard.
+This will be my own personal dashboard.
 I work on this in my spare time, which comes and goes, so updates will happen when I can make them.

 This will contain a to-do list, calendar and social circle of friends to maintain.
-Obviosuly, that is not data the user should expose, so I will commit the blank config file and then have git ignore that.
+Obviously, that is not data the user should expose, so I will commit the blank config file and then have git ignore that.

 Eventually, I'd like to set up an initial customization dialog, so users can enter location, toggle date/temp formats, etc.